 Your body manages episodic cortisol elevation well.
-However, during situations of chronic stress, cortisol may be constantly elevated, which can cause insulin resistance.
+However, during situations of chronic stress, cortisol may be constantly elevated (Related: Cortisol test for stress), which can cause insulin resistance.
 When the body has reduced insulin sensitivity, higher levels of insulin are required to generate an appropriate insulin response from cells, setting the stage for conditions like diabetes and obesity.

 How does this affect body weight?
 Insulin is well-known for its effect on blood sugar, but insulin is also a fat-storage hormone.
 Insulin prevents the breakdown of fat, so chronically elevated insulin levels lead to excess adipose tissue because the body cannot use fat stores for energy.

 Thyroid hormones (TSH, T3, and T4) are intrinsically involved in weight regulation through a hormone secretion feedback loop with the brain.